A playable, flexible and verdant landscape for a new housing development connects residents with nature and their community.

 A series of green ‘rooms’ are defined by belts of planting.
 They punctuate the length of the courtyard and provide intimate spaces to play or relax outside.

-Plants are allowed to grow according to their natural habits, creating greater seasonal variation, a naturalist landscape and a rich sensory palette.
+Plants are allowed to grow according to their natural habits, creating greater seasonal variation and a rich sensory palette.
 People using the outdoor space throughout the year will experience seasonal changes in colour, texture, scent and wildlife.

 Starter gardening kits were gifted to new residents.